quantify-os/quantify-core/docs/tutorials/Tutorial 5. Plot monitor.rst

 Overview
 --------

-There are 3 parameters in the :class:`~quantify.visualization.PlotMonitor_pyqt` that control the datasets being displayed.
+There are 3 parameters in the :class:`~quantify_core.visualization.PlotMonitor_pyqt` that control the datasets being displayed.

 Two main parameters determine the datasets being displayed: *tuids* and *tuids_extra*.